rezkibimo/entropy-technologies-take-home-assessment/README.md

 - [x] Nextjs project with TS support
 - [x] Responsive design with Tailwindcss
-- [x] Working todo list with localStore
+- [x] Working todo list with localStorage
 - [x] Weather widget with openweathermap
 - [ ] Articles with newsapi
 - [x] Deployed on Vercel